piotrapl/playwright-typescript-entities-ui-api-tests/README.md

 Extend to full E2E flow (multi-step user journey)

-🎯 Project Purpose
+# Purpose of this project

-This repository is designed to demonstrate:
+### This repository is designed to demonstrate:

 Layered test architecture